NOAA-ORR-ERD/WebGnomeClient/doc/location_files/sabine_examples.rst

 moves the oil along the water's surface and drives currents.
 To compare the effects of different winds, you will simulate a spill that occurs on August 25, 2003, at approximately 1300, with a duration of 2 days.
-Leave the river flow rates for both the Sabine and Neches Rivers at “low”.
+Leave the river flow rates for both the Sabine and Neches Rivers at "low".
 Your scenario should include winds of 10 knots in each of the cardinal directions, changing hourly, moving first clockwise, then counterclockwise.
 Set a spill of 1000 gallons of fuel oil #6 in the